TiBillet/Fedow/README.md

 If you already have a cash register server, cashless and membership [TiBillet/LaBoutik](https://tibillet.org), asset creation is done automatically during the handshake.
 Simply enter the key given when creating the location in your administration interface.

+Please note that once the locations and assets have been configured, you must also validate them on the TiBillet/LaBoutik side.

 # Documentation for `assets.py`